Commentary|Videos|May 16, 2026

 Pharmacy technicians are vital to obesity care, improving access, adherence, and patient engagement in increasingly complex treatment pathways.

-Franck explained that the increasing prevalence of obesity and the growing use of therapies such as glucagon-like peptide-1 (GLP-1) receptor agonists have created significant access and workflow challenges.
+Franck explained that the increasing prevalence of obesity and growing use of therapies such as glucagon-like peptide-1 (GLP-1) receptor agonists have created significant access and workflow challenges.
 Pharmacy technicians, particularly in ambulatory care settings, play a central role in addressing these barriers by managing insurance navigation, identifying financial assistance options, and exploring therapeutic alternatives when coverage limitations arise.

 Additionally, Franck underscored the importance of lifestyle interventions, including diet and exercise, as essential components of obesity management alongside pharmacotherapy.
 Educating technicians on these elements allows for more comprehensive patient support.

-Pharmacy Times: Can you please introduce yourself?
+Pharmacy Times: Please introduce yourself.

 Logan Franck, PharmD, BCACP: My name is Logan Franck.
 I’m a clinical assistant professor at the UNMC College of Pharmacy.
-I have been with the UNMC College of Pharmacy for about 8 years and have kind of bounced around a lot of different therapeutic areas, one of which most recently is obesity.
+I have been with the UNMC College of Pharmacy for about 8 years and have kind of bounced around a lot of different therapeutic areas, one of which, most recently, is obesity.

 Pharmacy Times: Your session focuses on the pharmacy technician’s role in obesity care.
 What inspired you to center technicians in this conversation?